-I work on software projects in my spare time and put together a list of the more noteworthy ones here.
-See my GitHub profile for these, and other, projects.
+I work on open source software projects in my spare time and put together a list of the more noteworthy (to me at least) ones here.
+See my GitHub profile for these – and other – projects.

-Yukon Chinook run timing forecasting [2012 → Current]: I work as part of a collaborative team to forecast the run timing of the Yukon River (Alaska) Chinook Salmon stock.
-Pre-season forecasts come out in April and May, and in-season forecast updates get made daily in June and through mid-July. – Past years’ forecasts: 2018, 2015, 2016, 2015
+- Yukon Chinook run timing forecasting [2012 → Current] I run a collaborative team to forecast the run timing of the Yukon River (Alaska) Chinook Salmon stock.
+Pre-season forecasts come out in April and May, and in-season forecast updates get made daily in June and through mid-July.
+Past years’ forecasts: 2019, 2018, 2015, 2016, 2015.

 - Overly-Detailed Asheron’s Call Skill Planner (ODACCP) : Similar to other character planners out there for Asheron’s Call but way more complicated (See: awesome).
 I mainly started this to learn Vue but it’s turned out pretty usable.
 Sorry for the name and the overly Spartan interface.
 Hosted on Zeit Now with Firebase for persisting shared profiles.
 I use this project as an advanced Hello World of sorts for learning frameworks like React + MobX, choo, and Svelte.
 Website, Code.

 - hltracker : Simple Ruby script for querying Hotline trackers.
-I intend to eventually make this into a Ruby gem. – Code
+Eventually turned into the hotline rubygem.
+Code.

 What didn’t work?
 It was time consuming and felt like a losing battle to keep updating the log file parsing routine when the LoL client updated.

 Pacific Northwest Marine Field Guides